Avoid Probate Surprises

 Understanding Probate

 Probate is the court supervised procedure of appointing a person, known as the “personal representative,” to handle the affairs of the decedent’s estate.
-Notices must be sent to creditors, as well as published, informing creditors that if a debt is owed to them to them, a claim must be filed with the court within a certain time.
+Notices must be sent to creditors, as well as published, informing creditors that if a debt is owed to them, a claim must be filed with the court within a certain time.
 Eventually, an accounting is presented to the court seeking approval for payment of any timely filed claims and distribution of the remainder of the estate to the beneficiaries.

 Title Issues